 How to get insurance to pay for at-home COVID tests, according to the White House

-The Biden Administration announced Monday new details on how Americans can get free COVID-19 tests – or get reimbursements from their private insurance.
-This is following up on an announcement the White House made last month.
+The Biden administration announced Monday new details on how Americans can get free COVID-19 tests — or get reimbursements from their private insurance.
+This follows up on an announcement that the White House made last month.

-Under the new policy announced by the White House, individuals covered by a health insurance plan who purchase an over-the-counter COVID-19 diagnostic test that has been authorized, cleared, or approved by the U.S. Food and Drug Administration (FDA) will be able to have those test costs covered by their insurance beginning this Saturday.
+Under the new policy announced by the White House, individuals covered by a health insurance plan who purchase an over-the-counter COVID-19 diagnostic test that has been authorized, cleared or approved by the Food and Drug Administration will be able to have those test costs covered by their insurance beginning this Saturday.

 Insurance companies and health plans will be required to cover eight free over-the-counter at-home tests per covered individual per month, according to White House officials.
 For instance, a family of four all on the same plan would be able to get up to 32 of these tests covered by their health plan per month.

 "We are requiring insurers and group health plans to make tests free for millions of Americans.
-This is all part of our overall strategy to ramp-up access to easy-to-use, at-home tests at no cost," Department of Health and Human Services Secretary Xavier Becerra said in a news release Monday.
+This is all part of our overall strategy to ramp-up access to easy-to-use, at-home tests at no cost," Health and Human Services Secretary Xavier Becerra stated in a news release Monday.

-During Monday's White House press briefing, Press Secretary Jen Psaki told reporters that the administration will start to have free COVID tests "out the door in the coming weeks."
+During Monday's White House news briefing, press secretary Jen Psaki told reporters that the administration will start to have free coronavirus tests "out the door in the coming weeks."

 "We also expect to have details on the website as well as a hotline later this week," Psaki added.